steinybot/dotfiles/README.md

 My dotfiles.

-This is all managed via [home-manager] and the [home.nix] configuration. `home.nix` will checkout this repository and link all the files to their correct places.
+This is all managed via [Home Manager] and the [home.nix] configuration. `home.nix` will checkout this repository and link all the files to their correct places.

 ## Prerequisites